NathanRael/ChatbotRemake/README.md

 ## Support

-Your support and your help would be appreciated
+Your support and your help would be appreciate